 How can I tell if something is off gassing?

-To be able to know your home’s air quality, you need to know a little bit more about the potential off gassing products in your home.
+To be able to know your indoor air quality, you need to know a little bit more about the potential off gassing products in your home.
 Some products take only a few minutes or hours to off gas.
-For example, air fresheners and perfumes tend to off gas quickly.
+For example, air fresheners, nail polish remover and perfumes tend to off gas quickly.
 But other products can off gas for several years.

-Air quality monitors; such as formaldehyde test kits.
-You take the sample in your home, and send it away for testing and results.
+Indoor air quality monitors, such as formaldehyde test kits.
+You take a sample of your indoor air, and send it away for testing and results.
 It’s that easy.
-The company you send it to can then advise you on lowering your exposure, if necessary.
+The company you send it to can then advise you on how to improve your indoor air quality, if necessary.